lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 Even better, folks from the forums - and beyond - like reading what you've got to say about weird & exotic beers and how to brew them.
 Word spreads.
-While Amazon takes a cut of the Foxcoin flowing your way, you're surprised to find that your balance grows every month.
+While NileMart takes a cut of the Catbearcoin flowing your way, you're surprised to find that your balance grows every month.

-By the end of summer, you stop paying cash for your Firefox subscription.
+By the end of summer, you stop paying cash for your Catbear subscription.

 You've even totally covered your web habits with plenty left over.

-## Foxcoin gets real
+## Catbearcoin gets real

 Someone on the forums snarks that you must be rolling in it now, thanks to all your fans.

 You'd read about it awhile back, but totally forgot until just now:
-Foxcoin can be redeemed for cash.
+Catbearcoin can be redeemed for cash.
 In fact, as kind of a reverse subscription, you can have an amount deducted every month and deposited directly into your bank account.
 So, you set that up.

 <div class="pullquote">
-Foxcoin can be redeemed for cash.
+Catbearcoin can be redeemed for cash.
 </div>

 By the end of the year, your earnings get to a point where you actually have to